Towards Robust Neural Networks via Orthogonal Diversity: Introduction

-Nowadays, it has been widely acknowledged that the most efficient way to improve the adversarial robustness shows to be the \textit{adversarial training} \cite{goodfellow2014explaining,madry2018towards}.
+Nowadays, it has been widely acknowledged that the most efficient way to improve the adversarial robustness shows to be the \textit{adversarial training} \citep{goodfellow2014explaining,madry2018towards,qian2022survey}.
 Adversarial examples are generated during the training phase and at the same time they are also immediately utilized as the training data, so that DNN can learn knowledge of potential adversarial attacks.
-In recent years, there have been many variants serving with state-of-the-art performances, in which more efficient ways are proposed to generate adversarial examples \cite{tramer2018ensemble,yan2019adversarial,shafahi2019adversarial,ding2019mma,zhang2019theoretically,zhang2020geometry}.
+In recent years, there have been many variants of adversarial training serving with state-of-the-art performances, in which more effective ways are proposed to generate adversarial examples \citep{zhang2019theoretically,zhang2020geometry,yu2023improving}.

 Although adversarial training has shown effectiveness in defending adversarial attacks, the improved robustness intrinsically comes from the enriched data and thus it can be regarded as a \textit{data augmentation} method.
-However, the improved robustness comes from the trade-off between clean examples and adversarial ones, since the incorporation of adversarial examples also results in poor generalization performances on clean data and weak abilities in defending various black-box attacks \cite{chen2020more,xing2021generalization}.
-Therefore, it is of great interest to investigate another critical aspect influencing the robustness, i.e., the robustness of model itself, which is significant in understanding the essence and mechanism of adversarial robustness.
-Hence, it can be much more meaningful to shed light on this valuable and yet ignored aspect, i.e., the defenses exploiting the in-depth properties of the model itself to improve robustness, rather than simply incorporating data augmentation in training.
+However, the improved robustness comes from the trade-off between clean examples and adversarial ones, since the incorporation of adversarial examples also results in poor generalization performances on clean data and weak abilities in defending various black-box attacks \citep{chen2020more,xing2021generalization}.
+Therefore, it is of great interest to investigate another critical aspect influencing the robustness, {\it i.e.}, the robustness of model itself, which is significant in understanding the essence and mechanism of adversarial robustness.
+Hence, it can be much more meaningful to shed light on this valuable and yet ignored aspect, {\it i.e.}, the defenses exploiting the in-depth properties of the model itself to improve robustness, rather than simply incorporating data augmentation in training.